 - The history of ideas about intelligence from ancient times to the Modern era.
 Psychometry of the intellect.
 F. Galton, W. Stern, B. Simon, A. Binet.
 The concept of the IQ.
 Individual and group variability of the intelligence, the determinants of its formation

 - Intelligence is the factor of group, regional and state achievements.
-IQ communication with basic socio-demographic indicators.
+Why IQ is important thing?
+IQ link with basic socio-demographic indicators.
 IQ and education and literacy in Asian-Pacific region.
 Ways of educated meritocracy rising – east “Confucian” and west “Laissez-Fair” ways.

 - Intelligence and national security.
 Brain drain and its process in Asian-Pacific region.
 Geographical gradient of bran-drain in Asian-Pacific region.
 Dangers and consequences of brain drain process for this region.